sikorka/tiny-log/README.md

 In various PS1 terminals.

-Terminal size for `highlight` and `shout` ASCII art texts' needs to be of width 85.
-Otherwise printed text ASCII art is unreadable.
+Terminal size for `highlight` and `shout` ASCII art texts' needs to be of minimal width 85.
+Otherwise printed ASCII art is unreadable.

-Tested with:
+Works with:

 - Mac OSX Terminal
 - IntelliJ on Mac